 INTRODUCTION

 Based on molecular morphology, liposarcoma can be divided into well-differentiated/dedifferentiated liposarcoma, myxoid/round cell liposarcoma, and pleomorphic liposarcoma[1-3].
 For dedifferentiated liposarcoma, it is thought that a malignant non-fat sarcomatous region exists in the well-differentiated liposarcoma area at the same time.
 To date, six cases of pancreatic liposarcoma have been reported in the English literature[4-9].
 In the present study, a patient with a huge dedifferentiated liposarcoma in the pancreatic tail is reported.
-Pathology after operation revealed coexisting areas of well-differentiated liposarcoma, dedifferentiated liposarcoma and the tissue of pancreatic canal.
-MDM2 gene amplification by fluorescence in situ hybridization (FISH) showed a dedifferentiated liposarcoma, and did not originate from the retroperitoneum.
+Pathology after operation revealed coexisting areas of well-differentiated liposarcoma, dedifferentiated liposarcoma, and the tissue of pancreatic canal.
+MDM2 gene amplification by fluorescence in situ hybridization showed a dedifferentiated liposarcoma that did not originate from the retroperitoneum.

 CASE PRESENTATION